pepopo978/nampower/README.md

 - `NP_PreventRightClickTargetChange` - Whether to prevent right-clicking from changing your current target.
 If you don't have a target right click will still change your target even with this on.
 This is mainly to prevent accidentally changing targets in combat when trying to adjust your camera.
 0 to disable, 1 to enable.
 Default is 0.

+- `NP_DoubleCastToEndChannelEarly` - Whether to allow double casting a spell within 350ms to end channeling on the next tick.
+Takes into account your ChannelLatencyReductionPercentage.
+0 to disable, 1 to enable.
+Default is 0.

 - `NP_ChannelLatencyReductionPercentage` - The percentage of your latency to subtract from the end of a channel duration to optimize cast time while hopefully not losing any ticks (more explanation below).
 Default is 75.

 ### Custom Lua Functions